Without data analysis, BI is pointless

 Use data analytics as a competitive weapon

 Why do organizations find it so difficult to analyze their data consistently?
 How do you actually perform a proper data analysis?
 And how can you use data analysis as a competitive weapon?
-Van Beek and Abramse shed their light on these burning issues.
+Van Beek and Abramse shed a light on these burning issues.

 Thomas Abramse kicks off.
 “You can declare BI dead and replace it with AI, but then you quickly get bogged down in a discussion about definitions that does not benefit the customer.”
 According to him, investing in BI only makes sense if you are able to transform data into usable information and use new insights for actions that strengthen your business.
 Data analytics plays a crucial leading role in this whole story.
 “Investing 200k in a data warehouse is pointless if it does not ultimately result in concrete continuous improvement actions.”